The Last House on the Left: Australia

-Contrary to popular belief, the film was never banned in Australia on its initial release - rather, it was never picked up for distribution in the country due to the censorship issues that it would have created at the time.
-The film was submitted to the censorship board in 1987 for VHS release by Video Excellence under the alternative title Krug and Company, but it was rejected because of its violent and sexual content.
-In October 1991, The Last House on the Left was part of a package of fifteen tapes that was seized by the Australian Customs Service.
-The package of tapes was forwarded to the Australian Classification Board (then known as the Office of Film and Literature Classification) who declared them "prohibited pursuant to Regulation 4A(1A)(a)(iii) of the Customs (Prohibited Imports) Regulations".
+Contrary to popular belief, the film was never banned in Australia on its initial release; rather, it was never picked up for distribution in the country due to the censorship issues that it would have created at the time.
+The film was submitted to the censorship board in 1987 for VHS release by Video Excellence under the alternative title 'Krug and Company', but it was rejected due to its violent and sexual content.
+In October 1991, The Last House on the Left was part of a package of 15 tapes seized by the ACS.
+The package of tapes was forwarded to the ACB, which declared them "prohibited pursuant to Regulation 4A(1A)(a)(iii) of the Customs (Prohibited Imports) Regulations".
 The film was eventually classified "R" by the OFLC for its DVD premiere on November 15, 2004.
-It had a theatrical screening that same month at the Australian Centre for the Moving Image in Melbourne.
+It had a theatrical screening that same month at the ACMI in Melbourne.